Counselling for Depression

 Recognise the symptoms of Depression

 If left untreated, depression could lead to deterioration in relationships as loved ones fail to understand what has occurred, or how they could help.
-Family members may feel guilt as they wondered what they may have done to “cause” the depression.
+Family members may feel guilty as they wondered what they may have done to “cause” the depression.
 Those who are uninformed may ask the depressed one to “snap out of it”.

 Can counselling help me with my depression?